deepti-chaudhary/CODECRAFT_DS_01/README.md

 # CODECRAFT_DS_01
-# Task 1 of my Data Analysis internship (Interactive Dashboard Creation using MS Excel)
+# Task 1 of my Data Analysis internship at CodeCraft InfoTech

 # Project Objective
 - To create a bar chart or histogram to visualize the heart attack likelihood in India based on factors such as age, gender and region.